Bulgarian Turks: Literature

-Distribution of Turkish dialects in Bulgaria
+Language

 There are two main dialects; the first one is spoken in every area in south-east Bulgaria and is also used in the neighbouring countries (Greece and Turkey).
 It can be identified from the second one by looking at the "present continuous time"; it has the suffix forms -yirin, -yisin, -yiri.
 In formal Turkish they are -yorum, -yorsun, -yor.
 In the second dialect, used near Kurdzhali, the forms are; -værin, -væsin, -væri.